acoustic-content-samples/sample-search-api/README.md

 # sample-search-api

 This sample shows some of the capabilities of IBM Watson Content Hub (WCH) search services.
 This is a technical sample intended for developers exploring the WCH APIs and data model.

 This sample illustrates:
-- Using the search API and some of the powerful filtering capabilities.
+- Using the Delivery and Authoring search APIs and some of the powerful filtering capabilities.
 - Calling the authenticated search API both from client JavaScript and from Node.js.
 - Using the document data that is optionally returned as part of the search results.
 - A simple Node.js Express server that does the search as a "proxied" request.
 This way of accessing the WCH doesn't require the CORS enablement that's required for browser JS calls to WCH.

-There are two implementations of the search functionality, one using client-side JavaScript and the other using Node.js in a simple Express server.
+There is a client-side sample using browser based JavaScript and a server-side implementations, using Node.js in a simple Express server.
 Both implementations are available as reusable functions.
-The client JavaScript version is in public/app.js; the Node.js implmentation is in lib/search.js.
+The client JavaScript version is in public/delivery-search.js and public/authoring-search.js.
+The Node.js implmentation is in lib/search.js.

 ### Exploring the sample and the Watson Content Hub search API capabilities